mrapacz/mche/README.md

-# mche
+# python-course
-Tasks and solutions prepared for students following the course of Python as part of [MCHE European Union](http://e-chmura.malopolska.pl/) project.
+Tasks and solutions prepared for students following a course of Python.
 The course deals with Python (pygame, Flask, SQLAlchemy), relational databases (sqlite3) and parts of HTML/CSS.